 Kadha – An immunity Booster

-kadha', is an herbal decoction of Ayurvedic spices and herbs that helps to boost your immunity.
-It is usually prepared using fresh herbs, including Holy basil, Mint leaves, and dry spices like black pepper, dry ginger, turmeric, coriander seeds, Mulethi, Amla, etc.
+'Kadha' is an herbal decoction of Ayurvedic spices and herbs that helps to boost your immunity.
+It is prepared using fresh herbs, including Holy basil, Mint leaves, and dry seasonings like black pepper, dry ginger, turmeric, coriander seeds, Mulethi, Amla, etc.

 Kadha – An Ayurvedic Remedy for Cough and Cold

 These Ayurvedic herbs and spices contain many immunity-boosting and healing bio-active compounds.
-Drinking a Kadha regularly can help boost immunity against infectious diseases, like flu, cold, cough, and other seasonal ailments.
-It is also being claimed that it can be effective in strengthening the immune system against fighting coronavirus too.
-So Kadha is a must if you are suffering from common cold and flu.
+Drinking a Kadha can help boost immunity against infectious diseases like flu, cold, cough, and other seasonal ailments.
+It is also effective in strengthening the immune system against fighting coronavirus too.
+So Kadha is a must if you are suffering from a common cold and flu.

-Ingredients for kadha are usually found in the kitchen.
-As these are commonly used in Indian cooking such as cloves, basil, Amla, turmeric, ginger, black pepper, etc. while some of them are also can less common Ayurvedic plant parts which do not use in cooking.
+Kadha ingredients are commonly used in Indian cooking; these include components such as cloves, basil, amla, turmeric, ginger, black pepper, etc., while some of them are also less common Ayurvedic plant parts that are not used in cooking.

 All these ingredients have a multitude of health benefits.
 And they work together in the healing and recovery process.